Ratnakarmaurya/Lending-club-case-study/README.md

 ### Project Background

-> This company is the largest **online loan marketplace, facilitating personal loans, business loans, and financing of medical procedures**.
-Borrowers can easily access lower interest rate loans through a fast online interface.
-Like most other lending companies, lending loans to **‘risky’** applicants is the largest source of financial loss (called credit loss). **Credit loss** is the amount of money lost by the lender when the borrower refuses to pay or runs away with the money owed.
-In other words, borrowers who default cause the largest amount of loss to the lenders.
-In this case, the customers labelled as 'charged-off' are the 'defaulters'.
+> This firm stands as the leading digital loan marketplace, facilitating a range of loans including personal, business, and medical financing.
+Borrowers can effortlessly obtain loans with reduced interest rates through a rapid online platform.
+Similar to the majority of lending enterprises, extending loans to ‘high-risk’ applicants constitutes the most significant origin of financial shortfall, denoted as credit loss.
+This signifies the monetary value that the lender loses when the borrower declines payment or absconds with the borrowed funds.
+In simpler terms, borrowers who fail to meet their obligations contribute the most to the lenders' financial setbacks.
+In this particular situation, individuals categorized as 'charged-off' are synonymous with 'defaulters'.

 ### Project Statement